-- The availability of accurate and up-to-date information on the radiation situation in the Prefecture is important both for the local population and visitors.
-While "Fukushima prefecture radioactivity measurement maps", available on the Prefecture website1 give a general view of how air dose rates are reducing with time, people also want more localized information regarding the location where they live, work or are visiting.
+- The availability of accurate and up to date information on the radiation situation in the Prefecture is important both for the local population and visitors.
+While maps available on the Prefecture website gave a general view of how air dose rates are reducing with time, people also want more localized information regarding the location where they live, work or are visiting.
 The revised website that was finalized in 2016 made this information available in a form that is easy to understand and prioritized the most recent data, while also ensuring that historical data is also available for those who wish to review it.
-Clickable maps allow users to access data from specific points on a map (See Figure 7).
-Air dose rates and the results of environmental sampling are displayed on the same map.
+Clickable maps allow users to access data from specific points on a map (see Figure 7).
+Air dose rates and the results of environmental sampling are displayed on the same map. - The provision of information through a website is only one component of the Prefecture's communication strategy.
+It has been recognised that the Prefecture needs to provide information and advice to residents of the Prefecture as well as tourists from Japan and abroad on the expected reduction in air dose rates with time.
+This has to take into account natural reductions due to the physical half-life of radiocaesium and also the effectiveness of any applied countermeasures.
+Such calculations are site specific and the uncertainties in the estimates of the future situation must also be provided.
+The key take aways arising from the cooperation with IAEA were: - The most efficient way of getting messages across is to move away from one way information dissemination to engagement. - An important task is to increase trust of the general public in the Prefecture itself, in Japan and abroad, enabling them to make informed opinions.
+This can be done through active public engagement and easily understandable communication products. - When reaching out to visitors to Japan, it is important to clarify that the term "Fukushima" does not refer to the Fukushima Daiichi nuclear power plant but to an entire Prefecture. - Given the importance of traditional media in Japan, and even more so in the Prefecture, communicating through mass media is important.

-FIG. 7.
-Clickable Radiation Measurement (Air dose rate) Map (Fukushima Prefecture website)
+FIG. 7: Clickable Radiation Measurement (Air dose rate) Map (Fukushima Prefecture website).